 DOCA Backward Compatibility Policy

-The NVIDIA DOCA™ SDK enables developers to rapidly create applications and services on top of NVIDIA® BlueField® networking platforms.
+The NVIDIA DOCA™ SDK enables developers to efficiently build applications and services on NVIDIA® BlueField® networking platforms.

-The DOCA software package is released on a quarterly release cadence to deliver new features, performance improvements, and critical bug fixes.
-DOCA compatibility allows users to update the latest DOCA software package (including all libraries, drivers, and tools) without requiring updating the application.
+DOCA follows a quarterly release cadence, delivering new features, performance enhancements, and critical bug fixes.
+The backward compatibility policy ensures that users can update to the latest DOCA software package—including libraries, drivers, and tools—without requiring modifications to their applications.

-DOCA versions follow the Semantic Versioning scheme.
-That is, the DOCA version is of the form X.Y.Z, and each part is incremented when the following applies:
+DOCA versions follow the Semantic Versioning scheme (i.e., X.Y.Z) where each component is updated based on the following criteria:

 DOCA SDK APIs may go through the following lifecycle stages: